Akant-Bhola/Toronto-Weather-Forecast/README.md

 # Toronto-Weather-Forecast
-This project, developed on Databricks, focuses on analyzing Toronto's 10-day weather forecast.
-The first notebook combines data extraction, transformation, and loading (ETL) with the creation of various visualisations using Apache Spark.
-The second notebook presents a dedicated dashboard that showcases these visualisations, providing an interactive and comprehensive overview of Toronto's upcoming weather patterns.
+This Databricks project processes Toronto's 10-day weather forecast using Apache Spark.
+The first notebook handles ETL and creates visualisations, offering insights into the weather data.
+The second notebook presents a dashboard that consolidates these visualisations, providing a clear overview of the forecast.